 Synthetic insulation is a bit of a miracle material: It’s breathable, water-resistant, and modern blends come impressively close to matching the loft and light weight of down.
 We’ll lounge around in our down jacket any day, but for performance use it’s all synthetic (almost) all the time, whether we’re building heat on the trail or throwing on a layer halfway up an alpine rock climb.
 We've put countless jackets through their paces over the years across all seasons, from casual offerings to minimalist down-mimicking designs and active insulators built for breathability.
-Below are our picks for the 15 best women’s synthetic jackets of 2024.
-For more background information, see our comparison table and buying advice below the picks.
+Below are our picks for the 16 best women’s synthetic jackets of the year.
+For more background information, see our comparison table and buying advice below the picks, along with details about our testing process.
 We've also put together a round-up of the best synthetic jackets, which includes both men's and women's styles.

 Our Team's Women's Synthetic Jacket Picks